Gal-Keshet/EpiTyping/README.md

 ### Advanced parameters

 * **Use with caution**.
-Might lead to unexpected resaults if the alternative gtf/fasta files have a different format than the default files.
+Might lead to unexpected results if the alternative gtf/fasta files have a different format than the default files.

 --humanFasta: url for a human fasta file (default: https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_42/GRCh38.primary_assembly.genome.fa.gz)